rukky022/web102_prework/README.md

 <!-- Replace this with whatever GIF tool you used! -->
 GIF created with ScreenToGIF

+## Notes

+Was unable to get the gif to show in the README on GitHub.
+It shows locally, but not here online.

 ## License

     Copyright [2023] [Ruqayyah Muse]